 Before an Applicant can begin the EA process it must first accede to the MRA.
 The MRA helpdesk manages accession applications and can be contacted here.

 In order to accede to the MRA, the following steps must be completed:

 - The Applicant submits an Accession Agreement, MRA Accession Application Form, Confidentiality Agreement, Contract Manager Registration form and an MRA Change Administrator Registration Form to the Support.MRA@gemserv.com;

 - MRASCo presents applications to MEC for approval.

-Please also read the MRA Contract Manager Guidance and MRA Accession Guidelines for further information on the accession process and to understand the requirements of the Contract Manager role on behalf of a new MRA party.
+Please also read the GD10 v4.7 - Accessions for further information on the accession process and to understand the requirements of the Contract Manager role on behalf of a new MRA party.

 Once the party has acceded to the MRA it should contact MRASCo at the Assurance helpdesk to arrange a meeting to discuss its application, after which we will set up a joint planning meeting with Elexon to discuss the processes and agree preliminary project timelines.

 Once a joint planning meeting has been held, MRASCo will conduct a Risk Assessment outlining the testing approach and finalise project timelines.